 - For information about the limits of ECS resources, see Limits and View and increase instance quotas.

-- To apply for Internet Content Provider (ICP) filings for websites that are deployed on your ECS instance, make sure that the instance meets ICP filing requirements.
+- Before you apply for Internet Content Provider (ICP) filings for websites that are deployed on your ECS instances, meet ICP filing requirements for instances.
 You can apply for only a limited number of ICP filing service identification numbers for each ECS instance.
 For more information, see Prepare and check the instance and access information.